Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Introduced to Vue animations.

 **Thoughts:** I appreciate how simple the transition tag makes it with attaching and detaching CSS tags.
 However, one thing that is apparent is that I need to make a better effort to strengthen my CSS knowledge.
 I will definitely be doing that once I'm done with this Vue course.

+### Day 92: Wednesday, May 8th, 2019

+**Today's Progress:** Wrapped up Vue animations.

+**Thoughts:** My only takeaways from this are that I defintely need to study advanced CSS, and then probably review this section afterwards.
+The Vue- and JS-specific syntax was easy enough to get, but I don't totally understand CSS animation.
+However, that's going to wait until I totally finish Max's Vue course.